Simon Drew

 Simon Drew (born 9 October 1952) is an English illustrator and cartoonist, noted for his quirky punning captions, often featuring animals, which he draws in a fine pen-and-ink style.

 Biography

-He was born in Reading on 9 October 1952, and was educated at Bradfield College, Berkshire.
-Drew read Zoology at Exeter University, and trained as a teacher at Reading University, before teaching for five years in West Sussex.
+Drew was born in Reading on 9 October 1952, and was educated at Bradfield College, Berkshire.
+Drew read Zoology at Exeter University, and trained as a teacher at Reading University before teaching for five years in West Sussex.

-In 1981, he established his own gallery in Dartmouth, Devon for the sale of illustrations, paintings and the work of studio potters which, since 1985, has been short-listed by the British Crafts Council for its high standards.
+In 1981, he established his own gallery in Dartmouth, Devon, for the sale of illustrations, paintings and the work of studio potters which, since 1985, has been short-listed by the British Crafts Council for its high standards.
 His first book, A Book of Bestial Nonsense, appeared in 1986.
 He has regularly produced work for Friends of the Earth, including posters and stage designs, one of such pieces displayed a vanishing countryside.

 On 12 August 2011, Drew appeared in an episode of Channel 4's Come Dine with Me, during which he won joint first place with two of the three other contestants on the show.